 The healthcare and medical facilities are ones that save lives and are as crucial as the food industry, just like it is not possible to survive without food similar can be said for healthcare delivery.
 The healthcare industry has gone through monumental changes over the past three decades and has led to the highly functional medical facilities and care structures that remain completely operational today.
 The healthcare facilities have transformed in many ways due to the changes in disease patterns and population health of a region.
 Along with the time it has been also witnessed in the healthcare industry that private medical facilities and healthcare organizations including transnational corporations have received more popularity and recognition.

 Due to changes in health demographics over a population, the government of the US and other leading countries have to revise the national health systems and bring the necessary changes into healthcare delivery.
 The advancement in technology has played a major role in empowering the healthcare industry to deliver better treatment and innovative medical aid in a very short span of time.
 Due to modern healthcare technology, doctors and medical professionals are able to find the exact cause of health problems in a patient and provide personalized treatment.
 The healthcare industry is highly different from any other industry because healthcare often acts as the facility to provide a better life to people and save them from health deterioration.
-The prime aspects in which the health industry differs are the economic and demographic structure.
-The funding in the healthcare industry largely comes from the government and third-party insurers and there is no customer dealing structures like the other industries.
+The prime aspects in which the health industry differs is the economic and demographic structure.
+The funding in the healthcare industry largely comes from the government and third-party insurers and there are no customer dealing structures like the other industries.

 Changes in healthcare execution over the past decade